RobAtD/movie_api/README.md

 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister
+- Allow Admin to add a new movie
+- Allow Admin to update movie data by title
+- Allow Admin to delete a movie

+## Technical Requirements
+- Node.js
+- Express
+- MongoDB
+- Atlas
+- Mongoose
+- Passport
+- Heroku